 Manage Reachy's services

+It is of course possible to manage the services using CLI.
 The following commands are taken from systemd documentation.
 For more details, don’t hesitate to check the documentation directly.

 Start, restart or stop a service

 Eachy Reachy’s services can be started, stopped or restarted by hand.
 It can be useful for situations where for example you turned Reachy’s computer on but forgot to turn on its motors.
 By restarting reachy_sdk_server.service, you would not have to reboot Reachy’s computer.